muzamiliqbalganaie/demo/README.md

 # demo

-hello it is muzamil and a warm welcom to my github . here we will teach you how git works
+hello it is muzamil and a warm welcom to my github . here we will teach you how git clone works